cleanlab/cleanlab/README.rst

    :align: center
    :alt: Image depicting generality of cleanlab across datasets and classifiers

-Each figure depicts the decision boundary learned using ``cleanlab.classification.LearningWithNoisyLabels`` in the presence of extreme (~35%) label errors.
+Each sub-figure in the figure above depicts the decision boundary learned using ``cleanlab.classification.LearningWithNoisyLabels`` in the presence of extreme (\~35%) label errors.
 Label errors are circled in green.
 Label noise is class-conditional (not simply uniformly random).
 Columns are organized by the classifier used, except the left-most column which depicts the ground-truth dataset distribution.
 Rows are organized by dataset used.

-A matrix characterizing the label noise for the first row is shown below.
+The code to reproduce this figure is available `here <https://github.com/cgnorthcutt/cleanlab/blob/master/examples/classifier_comparison.ipynb>`__.

 Each figure depicts accuracy scores on a test set as decimal values: